Frequently Asked Questions

 We accept donations by mail, telephone and online.
 For more information visit the DONATE section of our website.

-How can I raise money to benefit Debra?
+How can I raise money to benefit debra of America's mission?

-You can raise money to support Debra’s programs and services and research to find a cure by hosting a Supporter Led Event in your area.
+You can raise money to support debra of America's free programs and services and research to find a cure by hosting a Supporter Led Event in your area.
 Go to our TAKE ACTION section for fundraising ideas and more ways you can help.

-How much of donated funds go to support Debra’s programs and services?
+How much of donated funds go to support debra of America's programs and services?

-89.4 cents of every dollar donated to Debra is used to support EB patients and their families and to fund research towards a cure.
+86.4 cents of every dollar donated to debra of America is used to support EB patients and their families and to fund research towards a cure.

 Is Epidermolysis Bullosa Contagious?